Charlotte Van den Broeck

-Three Winternachten festival guests come to the Dakota Theatre to tell their stories.
+Three Winternachten festival guests came to the Dakota Theatre to tell their stories.
 Flemish poet Charlotte Van den Broeck performed twice already during the Night of Poetry in Utrecht, and her collection Nachtroer (Night Rudder) has been nominated for the VSB Poetry Award.
-Poet and writer Rodaan Al Galidi interprets this theme together with oud and guitar player Monir Goran.
+Poet and writer Rodaan Al Galidi interpreted this theme together with oud and guitar player Monir Goran.

-And, of course, Escamp locals as well as Haagse Hogeschool students tell stories about what they're wearing.
-Host Francis Broekhuijsen sends a warm invitation your way!
+And, of course, Escamp locals as well as Haagse Hogeschool students told stories about what they're wearing.
+Host Francis Broekhuijsen sent a warm invitation your way!
 A programme in Dutch - for English storytelling, join 'World Storytelling in ISS'.

 Writers talks about their favourite book - the book that inspires or moves them; the book that formed their aristic, moral or intellectual compass; the book that they would recommend to anyone.

-Francis Broekhuijsen presents students of The Hague high schools reading their own poetry, the result of workshops led by members of the Hague Poets' Guild.
-Poet and VSB Poëzieprijs 2018-nominee Charlotte Van den Broeck, young poetry slam-talent Sanam Sheriff from India and last year's participating student poet Paula Golunska - Young Campert Prize 2017 winner - keep them company and read from their works as well.
+Francis Broekhuijsen presented students of The Hague high schools reading their own poetry, the result of workshops led by members of the Hague Poets' Guild.
+Poet and VSB Poëzieprijs 2018-nominee Charlotte Van den Broeck, young poetry slam-talent Sanam Sheriff from India and last year's participating student poet Paula Golunska - Young Campert Prize 2017 winner - kept them company and read from their works as well.

-During each Spot on Young Poets event (Friday and Saturday), one finalist for the Young Campert Prize 2018 will be chosen.
-Both finalists will read their poems during Sunday's Writers' Festival event, ahead of the award ceremony of the Jan Campert Foundation prizes.
-The public will choose one of them as the winner of this prize for best Hague student poet.
+During each Spot on Young Poets event (Friday and Saturday), finalists for the Young Campert Prize 2018 were chosen.
+Both finalists read their poems during Sunday's Writers' Festival event, ahead of the award ceremony of the Jan Campert Foundation prizes.
+The public chose one of them as the winner of this prize for best Hague student poet.
 Come down and witness the literary future!

 How can literature challenge language?
 Besides Mandarin and Spanish, English is the most-spoken language in the world.
 It is a language of power, of mass culture, of imperialism and domination, but also a language expressing solidarity, activism and understanding, in which the underpinnings of power can be attacked: a language of the majority full of minority languages.